ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 You have four options to get positional tracking to run on your phone.
 I listed them in order of ease of use.

 Option 0:

 There is a positional tracking App available on sidload (http://sideloadvr.com/detail.php?id=11424).
 Which uses ARCore 1.0.0. and seems to work with S7, S8, S8+ and Note 8.
-It was not developed by me but some of you might prefer it because instalation is easy.
+It was not developed by me but some of you might prefer it because installation is easy.

 Option 1 (quick option installing the apk):